TL;DR

 When Training Reveals Real Gaps

 Ask your preceptor about site-specific applications.
 How does your organization handle the situations training described?
-What are common challenges in applying these principles?
-What should you do if you're unsure whether something is appropriate?
 These conversations translate general training into practical guidance.
+Similar to navigating IRB requirements, understanding the "why" behind compliance processes helps you work within them more effectively.

 The Bigger Picture